Officials

 After hearing Labor's Kevin Rudd declare his support for "a big Australia" population of 40 million - and being shocked to discover that the Liberal and Greens parties also support rapid population growth - he decided it was time to get involved in politics and start a new centrist, mainstream political party that put sustainability at the heart of decision-making.

-John Haydon (ACT) - Committee Member
+Fenella Edwards (TAS) - Committee Member

-Daniel Minson (WA) - Committee Member
+Cr Daniel Minson (WA) - Committee Member

-Daniel believes in a vision for Australia where society is striving to improve the well-being and happiness of individuals and communities.
+Dan is an elected Councillor at the Town of Victoria Park in Perth.
+He believes in a vision for Australia where society is striving to improve the well-being and happiness of individuals and communities.
 He believes government and politics have a role to play by balancing the environmental, social and economic considerations in decision making, while pursuing a sustainable future for Australia.

-Daniel enjoys nature, especially anything near and in the water.
+Dan enjoys nature, especially anything near and in the water.
 He spends his free time with family and friends.

-Jame Holgate (NSW) - Committee Member
+James Holgate (NSW) - Committee Member

 James lives in Queanbeyan and was born and raised in Cooma NSW.
 He has studied and followed politics in Australia at all levels as well as overseas during an extensive international career while living and working in a number of countries.
 He became interested in the Sustainable Australia Party while campaigning as an independent candidate for the federal seat of Eden-Monaro, as the policies and values align with his own.